 [Note: an animal was harmed in the making of this post]

 It really was too much -- embarrassing to the nth degree.
-Everybody on the 60 Wilson Bus was staring at us and the best my uncle could do was laugh that fuckin infectious, jolly laugh of his.
+Everybody on that 60 Wilson Bus was staring at us and the best my uncle could do was laugh that fuckin infectious, jolly laugh of his.
 He thought it was hilarious and, sensing my embarrassment, it made him laugh harder, causing the other passengers to stare more intently.

 But this was the day before Thanksgiving and my mother had insisted I accompany my uncle to the nearest vivero to buy a live turkey.
 At the time we were living in a then mostly African American Brooklyn neighborhood on East New York Avenue (right across the street from the back entrance of the Pitkin Theater) and the nearest vivero was a bus ride away.
-My uncle Onofre, Tío Nofrín, was already in his cups though it was still early in the day, and he insisted that they give him a live turkey to take home.
-This was unusual, I thought at the time, because we would usually tell el vivero to prepare the fowl for us.
+My uncle Onofre, Tío Nofrín, was already in his cups though it was still early in the day, and he insisted in a live turkey to take home.
+This was unusual, I thought at the time, because normally we would tell el vivero to prepare the fowl for us.
 But my uncle insisted we take the fucker live, so el vivero put the turkey in a large paper grocery bag and off we went.
 No sooner than we sat down on the crowded bus, the turkey, perhaps sensing this wasn’t going to be his day, began making a fuss and engaged in repeated and often violent attempts to escape the paper bag.
-This caused all the passengers to stare, which made my already slightly inebriated uncle to laugh out loud.
+This in turn caused all the passengers to stare, which made my already slightly inebriated uncle to laugh out loud.

 She walked straight, with perfect posture, and her manner, though imposing, was unaffected, head held high, her perfectly sculpted nose, and those cheekbones to die for, adding a sublime beauty to that imperial pose.
-When she barked out an order, people listened and though she was in actuality a petite and small woman, she always seemed taller than she was.
-And while it was true we were poor, my mother would dress us in the best clothes -- clothes bought at a fraction of their price at used clothing stores and Salvation Army centers in upscale neighborhoods.
+When she barked out an order, people listened and though she was in actuality a petite and small woman, she always seemed taller than her actual size.
+And while it was true we were poor, my mother would dress us in the best clothes -- clothes bought at a fraction of their price at used clothing stores and Salvation Army centers located in upscale neighborhoods.
 And she taught us to walk in that same way: to slouch in front of my mother was sacrilegious.

-that's why, perhaps, when my mother saw all these groceries being carted into our third-floor tenement walk-up, she became enraged thinking it was charity.
+That's why, perhaps, when my mother saw all these groceries being carted into our third-floor tenement walk-up, she became enraged thinking it was charity.
 She managed to insult the priest and throw the delivery boys out before we could convince her that Darlene had won all that food in a raffle.

 So what did my mother do?
 Did she squirrel away the food, making sure we would have groceries for, like, ever?
 No!
 First, she gave away two of the (three) Butterball Turkeys to neighbors in bad straits and then proceeded to call all of the tribe for a big, family Thanksgiving dinner.

 And that’s when she charged my uncle and me to “go get a turkey from el vivero.”
 When we finally arrived with the live turkey, a great hue and cry ensued.
-First, my mother wanted to know what had gotten into my uncle that he would be crazy enough to bring a live turkey.
+First, my mother wanted to know what had gotten into my uncle that he would be crazy enough to bring a live turkey to her house.
 Her instructions were clear, she enunciated in tones usually reserved for intellects hovering at the idiot level.
 I feared she would task us with returning the damned thing, but then my grandmother insisted that she could “prepare” the turkey.
-After all, my grandmother reasoned, she had been raised in small Puerto Rican villages, and slaughtering and preparing food wasn’t something foreign to her.
+After all, my grandmother reasoned, she had been raised in small Puerto Rican town, and slaughtering and preparing food wasn’t something foreign to her.

 A quick, impromptu family meeting was held in order to decide how to go about preparing the turkey and soon a full-scale heated debate erupted which culminated in my grandmother rushing out, grabbing the turkey by the neck, and spinning it violently above her shoulder.
-According to my grandmother, this was a sure-fire way of killing the turkey, a technique apparently used for generations in Salinas, the town she was born and raised in.
+According to my grandmother, this was a sure-fire way of killing the turkey, a technique apparently used for generations in Salinas, the town she was born and raised.

 Individuals were similarly named.
-For example, I was affectionately called mal tiempo, literally meaning bad time, but was a label normally used to describe natural disasters such as hurricanes and floods.
+For example, I was affectionately known as mal tiempo, literally meaning bad time, but was a label normally used to describe natural disasters such as hurricanes and floods.
 My sister, Darlene, was called La Princesa because of her pretentious airs.
 Also, if you were an unfortunate victim of an accident, that too was fodder for humor.
-One cousin, who shot himself in the foot, was ragged on for years.
-Even something as mundane as taking a shower or shit during family get-togethers was fraught with danger, as a cousin would invariably rush in with a Polaroid camera to snap a picture or a brother or mother would dump a pail of iced water on an unsuspecting bather.
+One cousin, who accidentally shot himself in the foot, was ragged on for years.
+Even something as mundane as taking a shower or taking a shit during family get-togethers was fraught with danger, as a cousin would invariably rush in with a Polaroid camera to snap a picture or a brother or mother would dump a pail of iced water on an unsuspecting bather.

 So, fun and games in my family was in actuality an excuse to engage in all manner boundary trespassing, psychological torment, cheating, hysterical and inappropriate demonstrations of affection and anger, and ridiculing.
 And you know what?
 It was hilarious!
-As long as you weren’t the butt of the joke, of course. and every year, there would be a different theme and a different butt of the "holiday joke."
+As long as you weren’t the butt of the joke, of course.
+And every year, there would be a different theme and a different butt of the "holiday joke."

-I went back downstairs and dutifully gave my status report and most of the men were balking at going upstairs, thinking, quite wisely, that discretion is the better part of valor.
+I went back downstairs and dutifully gave my status report and most of the men were balking at going upstairs, thinking (quite wisely), that discretion is the better part of valor.
 But Vincent, who seemed to not have sobered, guffawed, got out of the car, and with a swagger told everyone else he would show everyone who wore the pants in his home and proceeded upstairs.
 I followed, honestly fearing the worst.

 I turned to my mother, said, “You killed him.”